Plombo/vcromclaim/README.md

   a Java program on which the BRR encoder in vcromclaim was based.
 * qwikrazor87 - author of PCE CD Tools, of which the TG CD data decompression was based.
+* ZOINKITY - author of N64.py, containing the cart CRC code